-Study plans are individually tailored for each student by a guidance and evaluation committee composed of at least three faculty members including the major professor, another professor from the major field of interest, and a third from another discipline.
-At least two must be from the freshwater and marine sciences faculty, one from the biological sciences, and one from the physical sciences.
+Study plans are individually tailored for each student by a guidance and evaluation committee composed of at least three committee members including the major professor, another professor from the major field of interest, and a third from another discipline.
 The committee guides the student in developing study plans, research, and career goals.